Mysore Agarbathi: History

 The making of incense sticks, also called 'agarbathi' in Hindi, became an organised industry in Bangalore during the 1900s and was locally known as oodabathies (blowing fumes).
 The incense sticks were very simple to manufacture, as it was only a paste of natural ingredients mixed with charcoal and Gijit, and rolled on to bamboo sticks.
 The proportion of mixing was of main importance.
-Maharaja of Mysore was patronised the production and promotion of the incense sticks.

-Mr T.l Updhayay from Thirithalli, Shimoga and Attar Khasim Sahib from Tanjavur started incense industry in Mysore in 1885.
-When they were given a certificate of merit from Wembley exhibition, London, the Mysore local government gave the incense sticks as gifts to visitors and guests from abroad to encourage exports to other countries.
+The Maharaja of Mysore patronised the production and promotion of the incense sticks.
+When they were given a certificate of merit from the Wembley exhibition in London, the Kingdom of Mysore gave the incense sticks as gifts to foreign visitors and guests, to encourage exports to other countries.